gatsbyjs/gatsby/docs/blog/2018-06-26-card-sort-results/index.md

 ![Deployment categories](deployment-categories.png)
 ![Deployment categories 2](deployment-categories-2.png)

 The three most common categories it was placed under are “Getting Started”, “Tutorials,” and “Deployment.”
 Other categories include “Examples,” “Guides,” and “Production.”
-Here are the deployment docs that need to find a place to call home.
+Here are the deployment docs that need to find a place to call home:
 * Build and deploy a site
 * Preparing site for deployment
 * Deploying a site live online